SeBassTian23/Visual-Phenomics-Python/README.md

 ### Plot Data

 This function allow to quickly plot a single parameter versus time.
 If needed, the values for each sample can be averaged and the standard deviation is indicated as well.
-Data for each day is displayed in a separate plot.
+If needed, also only specific days can be selected to be plotted.

 ```py
 ## Plot individual samples for the parameter Phi2